Emigration from the United States: Issues

 One of the biggest issues with the American diaspora is double taxation.
 Unlike almost all countries in the world, the United States taxes its citizens even if they do not live in the country.
 The foreign earned income exclusion mitigates double taxation on some income from work, but the Internal Revenue Code treats ordinary foreign savings plans held by residents of foreign countries as if they were offshore tax avoidance instruments and requires extensive asset reporting, resulting in significant costs for Americans at all income levels to comply with filing requirements even when they owe no tax.
 Even Canada's Registered Disability Savings Plan falls under such reporting requirements.
 The most prominent piece of legislation which has attracted the ire of Americans abroad is the Foreign Account Tax Compliance Act (FATCA).
 Disadvantages stemming from FATCA, such as hindering career advancement overseas, may decrease the number of Americans in the diaspora in future years.
 The problem is so severe that some Americans have addressed it by renouncing or relinquishing their U.S. citizenship.
 Since 2013, the number of people giving up US citizenship has risen to a new record each year, with an unprecedented 5,411 in 2016, up 26% from the 4,279 renunciations in 2015.

+The IRS allows Americans living abroad a generous tax exemption for some income earned from foreign employment.
+In 2023, the first $120,000 earned was exempt from U.S. income tax, not counting potential deductions for housing expenses.